stakater/mto-docs/content/usecases/custom-roles.md

 # Changing the default access level for tenant owners

+This feature allows the cluster admins to change the default roles assigned to Tenant owner, editor, viewer groups.

-Bill as the cluster admin wants to reduce the privileges that tenant owners have, so they cannot create or edit Roles or bind them.
+For example, if Bill as the cluster admin wants to reduce the privileges that tenant owners have, so they cannot create or edit Roles or bind them.
 As an admin of an OpenShift cluster, Bill can do this by assigning the `edit` role to all tenant owners.
-This is easily achieved by modifying the IntegrationConfig:
+This is easily achieved by modifying the [IntegrationConfig](/content/integration-config.md):

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1